-Prior to the development of this policy, objects at CCH were divided into two collections.
+Prior to 2018, when CCH applied for Accreditation and the first Collections Development policy was written, objects were divided into two collections.
 These collections were not formally defined, but instead emerged through practical use.
 These collections were:

-- Archived Collection: this encompassed any item individually listed on our CMS, Sitewise.
+- Archived Collection: this encompassed any item individually documented on our CMS, Sitewise.
 This was the formal collection available for review online by the public. - Handling Collection: all other items in the care of CCH, including known items like common home computers on display (to spare our best Archived copies) and stock for external exhibitions, as well as large quantities of unsorted items forming our backlog.

-To meet Accreditation standards, we have created a third collection - the Accessioned Collection - which is detailed in the next section of this policy.
+To meet Accreditation standards, we have since created a third collection - the Accessioned Collection - which is detailed in the next section of this policy.